Rsemane/Connecting-Securely-to-AKS-Private-Cluster/Deployment.md

 - In Advanced tab:
    - If you need to modify the name of infrastructure resource group of AKS, click on Edit and change the name.

-7. Click Review + Create, validate the configuration, and then click Create to deploy the cluster.
+**6. Click Review + Create, validate the configuration, and then click Create to deploy the cluster.**

 ## What looks like Infrastructure Resource Group Resources